renatosugimoto/renatosugimoto.github.io/_posts/2023-01-29-the-pitfalls-of-high-code-coverage-and-how-TDD-can-mitigate-them.md

 Second, Regex are not easy to understand, especially long expressions.
 And as the tests are not descriptive enough, if another developer had to change that code later, it would take a while to understand how the validation is done.

-### Now lets see how the code could be written differently by applying TDD.
+### Now let's see how the code could be written differently by applying TDD.

 Our first requirement is minimum length =8.
 Let's write a test for that: